stein463/AppliedDataScienceCapstoneIBM/README.md

 	- INDEXARRAY: Correlation indices of all relevant variables
 	- corr_arr_spearman: Spearman correlation with grand_zip_df and Cummulative Cases
 	- INDEXARRAYSPEARMAN: Top correlated variables from corr_arr_spearman
+- Functions:
+	- kmeansweight: Gives the kMeans clustering a weighting
+	- zip_info: webscrapes demographic data
+	- custom_metric: Custom Metric used for dendrograms
+	- custom_metric0: Custom Metric used for dendrograms Spearman